 “We should be looking at clients that we touch two or three times through the transaction.
 What people forget is that we actually have 4 operating businesses.
 If I say we are at Tradepoint Atlantic, everyone thinks about the vertical development.
 That’s most important.
 But we are also running a railroad that had 8,500 cars move last year.
 Its own staff, its own track, no one realizes that.

 MM: Our port moved 1.3 million tons of cargo last year.
 We have a utility subsidiary called Tradepoint Utilities.
 We have a water treatment plant that processes 216 million gallons of water a day.
-So you add it all up, we actually have 4 independent business, 3 of which are up and running as we speak.
+If we didn’t have this we’d probably go through someone like H2O Building Services to get our water supply.
+So you add it all up, we actually have 4 independent businesses, 3 of which are up and running as we speak.
 So the investors saw that after I wrote it up.
 I said, “Guys, look; we have independent businesses in addition to real estate development.
 Our job is to figure out how to combine all of those and attract the right types of tenants.”

 The other thing, Rick, is what a great last project to do.
 To sit in 5 or 10 years and say, hey we took this piece of land, knocked out 17 million sq. ft. of building…